A good friend of mine recently celebrated a milestone birthday.

 I added a little ‘organisation’ to lots of random strips by making the central strip in each block white.
 The white strips are of uniform width, but that’s were the uniformity ends!
 All other strips are random widths and lengths.
 I even used ‘ugly’ fabrics I still had, but I totally love the finished quilt!
 That’s the magic of using scraps.

-Autumn Rail Fence Quilt(pattern available at workshop)
+Autumn Rail Fence Quilt(block tutorial available here)

 The simple sewing together of strips means you can easily make up this quilt top in a day.